 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly identifies its domain (GitHub PRs via gh CLI), lists specific capabilities (fetching PR details, review comments, CI status), and includes a 'Use for...' clause with natural trigger terms.
-The distinction between PR-level comments and inline code review comments adds valuable specificity that helps differentiate it from other GitHub-related skills.
+This is a strong skill description that clearly identifies its domain (GitHub Pull Requests via gh CLI), lists specific capabilities (PR details, review comments, CI status), and includes an explicit 'Use for...' clause with natural trigger terms.
+The added detail about distinguishing PR-level comments from inline code review comments adds valuable specificity and distinctiveness.

 | Dimension | Reasoning | Score |